MartinChavez/HTML-CSS/README.md

     padding-left: 3px;
 }

-/*We can also these series of properties into a single line*/ h2 {
+/*We can also add these properties with a single line*/ h2 {
     padding: 4px 9px 8px 3px;
     /*top right bottom left*/